SFE partners with district communities

 Our animal welfare initiatives include:

-- Eggs: We are committed to switching all of our shell and liquid eggs to cage-free by the end of the 2023/2024 School Year.
-As a first step to reaching this pledge, we have switched all our shell eggs to cage-free.
-The next step will be switching our liquid eggs and eggs used as ingredients to cage-free.
+- Eggs: We are committed to switching all of our shell and liquid eggs to cage-free by the end of the 2023/24 school year.
+In 2022, we switched all all shell eggs to cage free.
+We continue to work with our suppliers, who were greatly impacted by egg shortages in the last year, to identify opportunities to transition liquid eggs and eggs used as ingredients to cage-free.

-- Pork: We are moving our pork supply to sow group housing without the use of gestation crates by the 2022/2023 School Year.
-As a first step toward achieving this pledge, we converted 40% of our pork procurement to reduced-crated systems known as “group housing.”
-We’ll continue our work with producers to source pork from operations that don’t confine pigs in gestation crates as we work to reach our goal.
+- Pork: We targeted to move our pork supply to group sow housing without the use of gestation crates by the 2022/23 school year.
+As a first step, in 2022, we converted 40% of our pork procurement to reduced crated systems known as “group housing.”
+We are continuing to work with our suppliers to identify appropriate producers who source pork from operations that don’t confine pigs in gestation crates as we continue to work towards this goal.
+Our updated target has us working towards reduced crating systems for our full pork supply by the end of the 2024 school year.

 - Veal: As aligned with the American Veal Association’s 2007 resolution on animal welfare, we eliminated veal produced in veal crates from our supply chain in 2015.